TRON-Bioinformatics/easyquant/README.md

 #### Table with input sequences

-As input a semicolon-separated table should be given holding the target sequence with unique names and the relativ position of the brekapoint or fusion junction.
+As input a CSV/TSV table should be given holding the target sequence with unique names and the relativ position of the brekapoint or fusion junction.

 Example format of the input table: